nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 3a.
 The given index is invalid

-> 3a1.
-WhatsLeft shows an error message <br>
+> WhatsLeft shows an error message <br>
   Use case resumes at step 2

-#### Use case: Finish an event/task
+#### Use case: Finish a task

 **MSS**

-1. User requests to list all events/tasks
+1. User requests to list all tasks
-2. WhatsLeft shows user the list of all events/tasks
+2. WhatsLeft shows user the list of all tasks
-3. User requests to finish a specific event/task
+3. User requests to finish a specific task
-4. WhatsLeft archives the specified event/task
+4. WhatsLeft archives the specified task
 Use case ends.

 **Extensions**